Angela Smith, Baroness Smith of Basildon: Minister of Education (2005–2006)

 Smith met a delegation from Loughbrickland Controlled Primary School to discuss the school's future in July 2005.
 Local MP David Simpson was "fighting" for the school to be retained.

 In October 2005, Smith denied misleading the public by misquoting a quotation from National Statistician Len Cook when responding to a letter from a grammar school principal which criticised the factual information used by civil servants in the Department of Education.

 Smith was criticised by the Democratic Unionist Party (DUP) for supporting the retention of academic selection for schools in England in a vote on 17 March 2006, while insisting it is scrapped in Northern Ireland.

 Leader of the House of Lords (2024–present)

 Smith holding the Cap of Maintenance at the 2024 King's Speech.

-Following the Labour Party's landslide victory in the 2024 general election, Baroness Basildon was appointed as Leader of the House of Lords and Lord Keeper of the Privy Seal by Prime Minister Keir Starmer on 5 July.
+Following the Labour Party's landslide victory in the 2024 general election, Baroness Smith of Basildon was appointed as Leader of the House of Lords and Lord Privy Seal by Prime Minister Keir Starmer on 5 July.